aioli-framework/aioli/docs/setup/configure.rst

 Configure
 =========

-The *Application* and associated *Packages* can be configured using either environment variables, or by a dictionary provided to the *config* parameter when creating the :class:`~aioli.Application`.
+The *Application* and associated *Units* can be configured using either environment variables, or by a dictionary provided to the *config* parameter when creating the :class:`~aioli.Application`.